RedisLabs/redisraft/docs/Deployment.md

 A RedisRaft cluster consists of multiple nodes.
 This maximizes the availability and durability of its dataset.

 As with most consensus-based systems, RedisRaft should be deployed with an odd number of nodes (e.g., 3 or 5).
-This prevents the classic "split-brain" scenario in which a cluster having an even number of nodes is split down the middle by a network partition.
+This prevents the classic "split-brain" scenario in which a cluster having an even number of nodes is split down the middle by a network partition, leading to neither half being able to achieve quorum.
+With an odd number of nodes, one part will still include a majority of nodes.

 RedisRaft clusters should be deployed in a way that reduces the chance of a single failure affecting multiple nodes.
 For example, in most cloud environments, this would mean locating nodes in multiple availability zones within the same region.